-- Changing concentration or practice area after the second term of Advanced Field Instruction may result in lengthening the duration of the program since students must complete at least 8 credit hours of Advanced Field Instruction (SW 691) in the chosen concentration and practice area. - Advanced standing students who change concentration or practice area after the second term of Advanced Field Instruction will, in all probability, need to enroll for an additional term of study. - 3.
-Students who elect a minor method, specialization, or certificate program will, in all probability, need to enroll for an additional term of study if they change concentration or practice area after the second term of Advanced Field Instruction. - 4.
+- Changing concentration or practice area after the second term of Advanced Field Instruction may result in lengthening the duration of the program since students must complete at least 8 credit hours of Advanced Field Instruction (SW 691) in the chosen concentration and practice area. - 2.
+Advanced standing students who change concentration or practice area after the second term

+- 3. Students who elect a minor method, specialization, or certificate program will, in all probability, need to enroll for an additional term of study if they change concentration or practice area after the second term of Advanced Field Instruction. - 4.
 Financial assistance is generally awarded to eligible students for no more than four terms, and therefore, may not be available to students who elect to lengthen their course of study to accommodate changes in concentration or practice area.